/

 3. Zabbix

-It’s well‑suited for large and diverse environments, but requires more initial setup and operational effort than many commercial tools.
-You’re responsible for installing, updating and running the system yourself.
+It's well-suited for diverse environments, but requires more initial setup and operational effort than many commercial tools.
+You're responsible for installing, updating and running the system yourself.

 That effort pays off if you want maximum control over your monitoring setup.
 Zabbix is a powerful tool for professionals who prefer open software and want to tailor their monitoring environment to their exact needs.